pkardas/notes/books/ddia.md

 - byte sequence structures - for example JSON

 The translation from the in-memory to a byte sequence is called encoding.
-The reverse is called decoding (also: parsing, deserialisation, unmarshaling).
+The reverse is called decoding (also: parsing, deserialization, unmarshalling).

 Many programming languages have built-in support for encoding in-memory data structures.
-Python has pickle, Java has Serialisable, Ruby has Marshal, however:
+Python has pickle, Java has Serializable, Ruby has Marshal, however:

 - encoding is tied to programming language
 - potential source of security issues
 - Java's built-in serialisation is said to have bad performance

-In general it is bad idea to use language's built-in encoding for anything other than very transient purposes.
+In general, it is bad idea to use language's built-in encoding for anything other than very transient purposes.

 JSON: